oliver314/MRS-robot-chase/exercises/robot-chase/README.txt

 Folders:

-worlds - simple.world, loads scene and physics models - model.config loads model.sdf where walls and obstacles are specified launch - gazebo_chase.launch:
+worlds - simple.world, loads scene and physics models - What should be models is actually linked to models in part 1.
+Modify worlds in part1/models. model.config loads model.sdf where walls and obstacles are specified launch - gazebo_chase.launch:
 		- includes file empty_world.launch with arg simple.world (/opt/ros/kinetic/gazebo_ros/launch)
 		- sets robot_description